top of page

 Lab Director

 Jamil received his BA from Boston University, his Ph.D. from Columbia University, and postdoctoral training at Harvard University.
-When he’s not writing about empathy for work, his hobbies include writing about empathy for fun, compulsive hiking, and perfecting a Michelin star oatmeal recipe for the SSNL’s very particular lab kids.
+When he’s not writing about social connection for work, his hobbies include writing about social connection for fun, slow but enthusiastic middle distance running, and trying to find any new recipes the lab kids will actually eat.

 Lab Manager